 Launched back in November 2015, Lisa Pathfinder was a joint ESA-NASA research project to try out the ultimate gravitational-wave detection technology and confirm that LISA’s basic concept (the use of a laser interferometer) could be carried out in practice.

 The heart of this spacecraft is the LISA Technology Package (LTP), designed by Airbus Defence & Space Ltd. Inside it are two 2kg cubes separated by 38 centimeters.
 An interferometric laser beam passes from one to the other to measure and monitor (with unprecedented precision) the position and orientation of these test masses.
 Any passing gravitational wave would then show up as a change in the position of the cubes, thus validating this technology for future use in a full-scale mission.

-GMV has played a key role in this Airbus DS-primed industrial consortium, validating the LTP software, supporting definition of mission analysis and also taking on responsibility for operational control of the satellite orbit.
-All this was done from the European Space Operations Centre (ESOC).
-It also handled the scientific data sent by the instruments to the European Space Astronomy Centre (ESAC).
+GMV has played a key role in this Airbus DS-primed industrial consortium, validating Data Management Unit (DMU) of the LTP, from its headquarters in Madrid.
+Additionally, GMV has supported definition of mission analysis and also has taken on responsibility for operational control of the satellite orbit, doing all this from the European Space Operations Centre (ESOC), as well as the management of the scientific data sent by the instruments to the European Space Astronomy Centre (ESAC).